Cheap Electricity and Gas

 Can I switch gas and electric if I rent?

 If your landlord pays your bills for you and you then pay them back, you can’t automatically switch gas and electricity.
-Instead, speak to your landlord about the benefits of a better deal.
+Instead, speak to your landlord about the benefits of a better gas and electric deal.